myothiha/obsidian/Ph.D/Retrieval Augmented Generation/User Intent Comprehension/Literature Review Determining User Intent from E-commerce Query.md

 - How do we evaluate the performance?
 	- Any benchmark for user intent comprehension?
 	- If not, can we create our own benchmark?
+- Generalizability problem
+	- Let's say we have a list of query -> intent mapping.
+	- Are we gonna use keyword search, semantic search to match new query and existing knowledge query?
+	- Are we gonna merge semantically similar queries into a single one.
+		- For example, Apple -> 100, Macbook -> 20.
+Then, Merge: Query: (Apple, Macbook) => 120 (frequencies?)
+	-

 # Need to clarify
 - Is it going to be static?